The Ruin of All Witches cover art

 Brought to you by Penguin.

-In the frontier town of Springfield, in 1651, peculiar things begin to happen.
+In the frontier town of Springfield in 1651, peculiar things begin to happen.
 Precious food spoils, livestock ails and property vanishes.
 People suffer fits and are plagued by strange visions and dreams.
 Children sicken and die.
 As tensions rise, rumours spread of witches and heretics, and the community becomes tangled in a web of spite, distrust and denunciation.
-The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons, the irascible brickmaker, and his troubled wife, Mary.
+The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons the irascible brickmaker and his troubled wife, Mary.
 It will be their downfall.

-The Ruin of All Witches tells the dark real-life folktale of witch-hunting in a remote Massachusetts plantation.
+The Ruin of All Witches tells the dark, real-life folktale of witch-hunting in a remote Massachusetts plantation.
 These were the turbulent beginnings of colonial America, when English settlers' dreams of love and liberty, of founding a 'city on a hill', gave way to paranoia and terror, enmity and rage.
 Drawing on uniquely rich, previously neglected source material, Malcolm Gaskill brings to life a New World existence steeped in the divine and the diabolic, in curses and enchantments, and precariously balanced between life and death.

-Through the gripping micro-history of a family tragedy, we glimpse an entire society caught in agonised transition between supernatural obsessions and the age of enlightenment.
+Through the gripping micro-history of a family tragedy, we glimpse an entire society caught in agonized transition between supernatural obsessions and the age of enlightenment.
 We see, in short, the birth of the modern world.

-©2022 Malcolm Gaskill (P)2022 Penguin Audio
+© Malcolm Gaskill 2021 (P) Penguin Audio 2022

 Listeners also enjoyed...